 Plus, the method of extracting the soup base and spice types further differs between stores, making each iteration an utterly unique experience.

-How to Make Soup Curry
+How Hokkaido Soup Curry is Made

 Soup curry is made using entirely different techniques from regular Japanese curry, which uses flour to yield a thick, gooey texture.